Ground tit: Systematics

 The ground tit was traditionally considered a relative of the ground jays (Podoces), based on its voice and habits.
-Its autapomorphies have certainly puzzled 20th century ornithologists, but due to its remote range and undistinguished appearance, it was barely studied and not suspected to be anything besides an aberrant ground jay for more than 100 years after its description by Hume.
-In 1978 and 1989 however, two studies of its anatomy determined that, although unassignable to any family back then due to its peculiar adaptations, it appeared to not be a corvid, but a more advanced songbird of the infraorder today known as Passerida.
+Its autapomorphies had puzzled 20th century ornithologists, but due to its remote range and undistinguished appearance, it was barely studied and not suspected to be anything besides an aberrant ground jay for more than 100 years after its description by Hume.
+In 1978 and 1989 however, two studies of its anatomy determined that, although unassignable to any family back then due to its peculiar adaptations, it appeared to not be a corvid, but an unrelated songbird of the infraorder today known as Passerida.

 From 2003 onwards, osteological, mtDNA and nDNA sequence and other biochemical data has firmly allied it with the tits and chickadees (Paridae).
-In fact, genetic evidence suggests that it is a closer relative of the great tit and its relatives in the genus Parus sensu stricto than the chickadees and their relatives of the genus Poecile.
+In fact, genetic evidence suggested that it is a closer relative of the great tit and its relatives in the genus Parus sensu stricto, than to the chickadees and their relatives of the genus Poecile.